alkem-io/server/README.md

 - Docker and docker-compose installed on x86 architecture (so not an ARM-based architecture like Raspberry pi)
 - ports 80, 4000 and 3306 free on localhost

-The following commands are used to run this project:
+To run this project:

-- `docker-compose up` (to build the server image, pull mySQL image and start the containers)
+1. Build the server image, pull mySQL image and start the containers

+    ```bash
+    docker-compose --env-file .env.default up -d
+    ```

+    if .env file has been added use:
+    ```bash
+    docker-compose up -d
+    ```

+2. Populate database with initial data:

+    ```bash
-- `docker exec server.node npm run test-db-reset` (to populate the database with some sample data)
+    docker exec server.node npm run test-db-reset
+    ```

 ## Technology Stack